-Historically this niche dynamic has taken extreme, though short lived, paths.
+Historically, these niche-filling attempts have often taken extreme paths.
 For example, consider how Sparta divided families to enhance its military prowess, or how Mao separated families in the peasant communes in an effort to integrate the peasants into the Marxist ‘family’.
 Less extreme, but more pervasive in modern times, is the fragmentation of the family which is required to support the highly industrial nature of modern civilization; namely, a father works here, a mother works there, a sister goes to this school, a brother goes to that school.
 This social fragmentation also manifests itself in music, food, clothes, friends, politics, and most everything really!
-The price we pay is that none of these niche substitutes that civilization employs ever match the intimate sense of connection that the pre-agriculture ancestral family and tribe provided.
+The price we pay is that none of the niche-substitutes that civilization employs ever match the intimate sense of connection that the pre-agriculture ancestral family and tribe provided.

 Is there any solution?
 Not really, according to the old maxim “You can’t have your cake and eat it too”.
 Certainly, moderation in the sense of less civilization might make life more balanced, as chapter 80 notes, Enable the people to again use the knotted rope.
 However, even if that is the case, there is no one who can “enable” such a return for “the people”.
-It is too personal for that — ‘you can lead a horse to water but you can’t make him drink”.
+As they say, “You can lead a horse to water but you can’t make him drink”.
 Besides, various cults throughout history have tried and failed at similar solutions.
 Chapter 25 suggests a more realistic outcome, And the way follows that which is natural and free from affectation.
 All we can do is wait.

 More importantly, we don’t need to return physically, even if we could.
 I find that returning in spirit, as chapter 16 below advises, is more than enough.
 Simply watching the root cause of why, what, and how life came to be the way it is, offers great solace.

 A Civilization Reflects its Population